igorkll/embedded-plymouth/README.md

 ![header image](ply_header.svg "header image")
+This is a patched version of plymouth for use on embedded devices. the difference is that it does not respond to pressing the ESC button like the original plymouth and does not show the console... that's all... there is no difference anymore...
+It took me about 5 hours of my life because someone was too lazy to add one setting.

 ## Patchs
-* this version of Plymouth ignores ESC when booting and DOES NOT SHOW the console.
+* this version of Plymouth ignores ESC when booting and DOES NOT SHOW the console:

 ## Content
 * "official-plymouth-24.004.60-patched" - a version without keyboard processing based on the official version of "plymouth 24.004.60"